 Have you seen a hitch on the back of a semi-truck?
 A 5th-wheel hitch looks similar to the hitch on the back of a semi-truck that couples to the kingpin of a 5th-wheel trailer.

-The 5th Wheel hitch is placed on the truck-bed floor and is capable to pull 16,000 lbs to 30,000 lbs weight.
+The 5th Wheel hitch is placed on the truck-bed floor and is capable of pulling 16,000 lbs to 30,000 lbs weight.
 With this hitch, you can tow heavy equipment such as large campers, and RV Trailers.

 This hitch is equipped with a plate for the trailer tongue to rest on.
 Besides, it also features jaws to capture the trailer-tongue kingpin.